 An evolving approach to helping increase the chance that your baby will be in her best position for childbirth is Spinning Babies®, a physiological approach to preparing for and caring for the mother and baby in the birthing process.
-This unique approach to birth was created by midwife Gail Tully and is based on the idea that if a mom can create balance and space within her body, the baby can more easily position herself within the womb.
+Midwife Gail Tully created this unique approach to birth based on the idea that if a mom can create balance and space within her body, the baby can more easily position herself within the womb.
 This approach incorporates specific stretches, anatomical self-care, and creative, body-centered options to restore balance in the mother’s body to help make fetal rotations easier.7

 - Breech Tilt – a position that helps the baby move away from the pelvis at an angle that can help the baby tuck his chin and head down to flip to a head-down position.
 It’s a noninvasive inversion technique.9

 - Open-Knee-Chest – another technique that helps widen the pelvic inlet.10

-- Forward-leaning Inversion – by using gravity, this position helps create more space in the lower uterus encouraging baby to move to a more optimal position.
+- Forward-leaning Inversion – by using gravity, this position helps create more space in the lower uterus encouraging the baby to move to a more optimal position.11

 - Side-lying Release – this stretch can help slightly enlarge and soften the muscles around the pelvis, making room for the baby.12

 Acupuncture is a noninvasive strategy for turning your breech baby.
 Mothers may hold tension in their bodies that prevent their babies from turning.
 Acupuncture helps reduce muscular tension and relieves pain connected to tension patterns.
 The acupuncture points chosen by the professional are unique to the patterns of tension that a client needs help alleviating.
-You should always discuss acupuncture with your doctor or midwife before treatment.
+Discussing acupuncture with your doctor or midwife before treatment would be best.13

 Moxibustion is another intervention used to aid in turning a breech baby.
-This at-home treatment should be done for 30 minutes daily, for 1-2 weeks.
+This at-home treatment should be done for 30 minutes daily for 1-2 weeks.
 The following supplies are needed:14

 - Moxa stick